Chart Color Schemes

 Cultural Diversity

-Mitcham's cultural diversity was above average, with 23.8% of its population born overseas and 13.1% speaking a language other than English at home.
-Christianity was the primary religion in Mitcham, comprising 45.2% of people there, compared to Greater Adelaide where it was 40.9%.
-Buddhism was overrepresented in Mitcham at 1.6%, higher than the regional average of 1.4%.
+Mitcham's population showed above-average cultural diversity, with 23.8% born overseas and 13.1% speaking a language other than English at home.
+Christianity was the dominant religion in Mitcham, comprising 45.2% of its population.
+Buddhism was notably overrepresented compared to Greater Adelaide, making up 1.6% versus 1.4%.

 Frequently Asked Questions - Diversity